andreas-masaoutis/data_to_product_book/source/_files/dtp_collected.rst

 Agile
 ======

-What Agile is about:

-- Definition

-in the end the test for true agility is continuous delivery

-The practices, like XP, are what give content to the form of the processes, like Scrum.
+Let us start with a short and simple definition of what Agile is.
+It is the iterative and incremental creation of software, led by continuous feedback from users and stakeholders.
+That's all there is to it.

 Agile means different things to different people.
-Actually, it came about as a point of convergence for various practices like XP and Scrum.
-Therefore, the best we can do is rehash some of the background info available at the  page `Agile manifesto <https://agilemanifesto.org/>`_.
-There are many more detailed sources on that.
-We'll start with the Agile manifesto put forward in 2001
+Actually, it came about as a point of convergence for various practices like RAD, XP and Scrum among others that were developed in the 1990's.
+The Agile Manifesto was put forward in 2001 and we can interpret it, in a sense, as the common denominator of the various practices that were circulating in the software engineering market at that time.
+Agile is what disciplined people had already been practicing in the wild.
+For that reason we will start with the Manifesto itself.
+Here `Agile manifesto <https://agilemanifesto.org/>`_ one can find the original publication from 2001.

   Manifesto for Agile Software Development